 INTRODUCTION

 Burnout is defined as a “syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed”[1].
 From this definition, it is obvious how pandemics, which can last from months to years, can result in an increased prevalence of burnout among healthcare workers (HCWs)[2].
-Furthermore, it is also hard to predict the exact duration of pandemics, such as in the ongoing Coronavirus disease 2019 (COVID-19) pandemic that has been ongoing since December 2019.
+Furthermore, it is also hard to predict the exact duration of pandemics, such as in the ongoing coronavirus disease 2019 (COVID-19) pandemic that has been ongoing since December 2019.
 Some other examples of pandemics that occurred in the 21st century include the Middle East respiratory syndrome (MERS) pandemic caused by the MERS-coronavirus (CoV), the H1N1 influenza pandemic caused by the H1N1 influenza virus, and the severe acute respiratory syndrome (SARS) pandemic, caused by the SARS-CoV[3].

 Anxiety is characterised by “excessive fear and worry and related behavioural disturbances”, producing significant distress or significant functional impairment[4].
 If left unmanaged, anxiety can lead to burnout in high-risk individuals[5].
 In a longitudinal study conducted in a large public hospital in Singapore to prospectively assess job-related burnout and psychological outcomes such as burnout and anxiety of HCWs during early COVID-19, 23% and 13% of 1410 participants experienced burnout and anxiety respectively[6].